Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Discussion

-We demonstrated a new approach and toolchain for gradient-based training and automated deployment of SNN applications to Dynap-SE2.
+We demonstrated a new approach and toolchain for gradient-based training and automated deployment of SNN applications to mixed-signal SNN devices such as DYNAP-SE2.
 The training pipeline is shown to run 1 million epochs in minutes instead of weeks, by exploiting the just-in-time compilation features of JAX.
 DynapSim is a huge step towards building commercial SNN applications for mixed-signal neuromorphic processors.

 The deployment strategy offers an unsupervised method for weight quantization, removing the need for manual calibration and tuning of hardware bias parameters.
 The resulting quantized network's parameters are automatically translated to a hardware configuration.
-This application is the first of its kind in terms that a network is optimized offline using backpropagation and automatically deployed to the Dynap-SE2 chip.
-Although the task introduced here is relatively simple, it proposes a novel methodology for application development targeting Dynap-SE2.
+Although the task introduced here is relatively simple, it proposes a novel methodology for application development targeting mixed-signal SNN processors.
 The approach, metrics, and evaluation strategies can easily be applied to more complex tasks.

 Results indicate that the optimized network is robust to the effects of quantization and device mismatch, which are common challenges in hardware implementation.
-This is a promising finding that suggests the potential for the use of spiking neural networks in real-world applications where hardware constraints and variability are significant factors.
+This suggests that spiking neural networks can be used robustly in real-world applications where hardware constraints and variability are significant factors.
 Still, further studies are needed to investigate the network's performance under different quantization and device mismatch scenarios and to generalize the findings to different spiking neural network architectures and applications.

 Rockpool simplifies the modeling and deployment process for the neuromorphic community, addressing a key obstacle that has limited the accessibility of mixed-signal neuromorphic processors to only high-end academic and industrial research.
-DynapSim paves the way for building commercial applications using mixed-signal neuromorphic technologies.
+Our approach paves the way for building commercial applications using mixed-signal neuromorphic technologies.